sangychun/notebooks/linux/06_conda_environments.md

 bmx                      /home/stonyc/anaconda3/envs/bmx
 gapsolver                /home/stonyc/anaconda3/envs/gapsolver
 gatk                     /home/stonyc/anaconda3/envs/gatk
-spectre                  /home/stonyc/anaconda3/envs/spectre
 tflow                    /home/stonyc/anaconda3/envs/tflow
 ```

 That's it.
+A few commands gives you access to the specific software environment built for each analytical pipeline or workflow.

 ### **Implementation**

-Now, let's see how we might implement this for a custom software package.
+Now, let's see how we might use this for a custom software package.

 ##### Download `GAP-SOLVER`: